AeroPress Coffee Maker Tutorial

 Cleanup

-Over a compost bin, remove the filter cap from the AeroPress brewer and push the plunger the remaining way.
-This will eject the coffee grounds that now resemble an espresso puck.
+Remove the filter cap from the AeroPress brewer and push the plunger the remaining way over a compost bin.
+This will eject the coffee grounds, which now resemble an espresso puck.
 Once this is complete, rinse the AeroPress so it is ready to use again.

 aeopress coffee finished brewing